natek83/csv-gauss-filter/README.md

 cells towards a global average and would then have to be trimmed out again.

-Save the script in a working directory and save a .csv file of your fuel or ve table cells named fuel.csv, then run the script.
-I run it through the Spyder IDE from the Anaconda, Python distro which has a nice "Variable explorer" tab to display the different tables with color gradation and then tweak the filter parameters until I get good results.
+Save the script in a working directory and save a .csv file of your fuel or ve table cells named fuel.csv in the same folder, then run the script.
+I run it through Spyder IDE from Anaconda which has a nice "Variable explorer" tab to display the different tables with color gradation and then tweak the filter parameters until I get good results.
 The default parameters work well for a 32x32 table.
 Use a smaller radius for smaller tables.